DeathCamel58/denon-reverse-engineering/Writerside/topics/HARDWARE-ID-Test-App.md

 ### Combinations In The MCU Firmware

 The MCU firmware ships in the rootfs under `/usr/Engine/Firmware/[HARDWARE_ID] Controller/`, so the checks can be read directly.
-See [](inMusic-Kernel-Modules.md) for how the rest of the firmware is laid out.
+See [](Engine-MIDI-Devices.md) for that directory's layout and the two payload formats, and [](inMusic-Kernel-Modules.md) for how the rest of the firmware is laid out.

 On the Prime GO (`JP11`), test mode is a three-button `AND`: